crysclitheroe/Splinter/README.md

 Splinter is a simple command line script intended to be used as a full coverage mutant library generator.
 It was originally created as a quick and nasty script for generating mutant DNA libraries.
 I could not find any applications on the internet that do this, so here's mine.

-The research in [the lab where I'm currently working] (http://yokobayashilab.net), focuses on probing the secondary structure of functional ribozymes, by assaying full coverage single and double replacement mutant libraries of some wildtype sequence of interest.
+The research in [the lab where Iused to work] (http://yokobayashilab.net), focuses on probing the secondary structure of functional ribozymes, by assaying full coverage single and double replacement mutant libraries of some wildtype sequence of interest.
 See [Kobori, et al. 2015] (https://www.ncbi.nlm.nih.gov/pubmed/27461281) for an example of this research.
 This is a similar approach to that used in [Double Mutant Cycle Analysis] (http://www.sciencedirect.com/science/article/pii/S1359027896000569) for protein structure probing.

 ## How Splinter Works
 Splinter runs in [Python3] (https://www.python.org/downloads/) from the command line.
 Just download the file mutagen.py and save it to your working directory.
 Then run it from the command line as follows: